Be Awesome At Marketing Your Dental Practice By Involving Your Staff: 7 Tips to Get Started

 You can develop phone scripts for appointment setting and how to address new patients when they call in.

-For example, when a new patient calls for an appointment, instead of just asking them if they prefer a morning or afternoon, the staff member has the opportunity to introduce the dentist and the practice using the brand identity.
+For example, when a new patient calls for an appointment, the staff member can introduce the dentist and the practice using the brand identity instead of just asking if they prefer a morning or afternoon.

 They can also ask if the patient has visited the website or any social media sites to get more information.
 If they have not, this is a great opportunity to drive more traffic to them.

 Focus on how your employees can provide the best patient experience.
-Provide specific examples and keep improving on the processes through ongoing training sessions.
+Provide specific examples and continue to improve processes through ongoing training sessions.

-This will not only build on your marketing plan, but it will also help improve your reputation and referrals to your practice.
+This will not only build on your marketing plan but also help improve your reputation and referrals to your practice.

 4. Gather and Implement Staff Ideas